rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: If you present them both as pure (peer?) things at the same time, that would be great.

 DH: Doing user studies is good.
 Another form of validation I have found really illuminating.
 I am an outlier in that I don't always look for data-driven solution to everything...it's easy to over value how much we derive from data.
-There is a surprisingly illuminating excersize you can do, particularly when you'e taling about fine grained details which you scale across your code.
+There is a surprisingly illuminating exercise you can do, particularly when you'e talking about fine-grained details which you scale across your code.
 I'm not talking about canned example like in the slide, but I'm talking about taking some real life code and do the A/B comparison.
 It's particularly useful when not doing it in a confrontational setting, privately.
-Do you remember when I did this with comprehensiions.
+Do you remember when I did this with comprehensions.
 It's just shocking how much it changed the way we thought about how these things looked.
 I feel very strongly that if we did a similar exercise we'd learn a lot.
-And it might be valuable to share that with people. this is as subject as anything to bias, but it can be very illuminating.
+And it might be valuable to share that with people.
+This is as subject as anything to bias, but it can be very illuminating.

 AWB: I want to follow up on that, we actually did that when we did the original class design.
-The SmallTalk class hierarchy that I implemented and reimplemented in four or five different variants, about 500 lines of code, very useful.
+The Smalltalk class hierarchy that I implemented and reimplemented in four or five different variants, about 500 lines of code, very useful.

 DH: Another quick ...... the shape of the code related to the code around it.